CollierCZ/markdoc-svelte/README.md

 ## Customize Markdoc

 To add additional features to the syntax of your files, customize your Markdoc schema.
-You can add the following extensions:
+Use any of the following extensions:

 - [Nodes](#nodes)
 - [Tags](#tags)